Anker: Controversies

 One of Anker's sub-brands, eufy, claimed that all data recorded by their webcams was stored locally, inaccessible via the cloud or to anyone but the owner.
 However, security researcher Paul Moore found out that images and videos were uploaded to eufy's servers leased through AWS.
 Additionally, these images were tagged with user data.
 Even after deleting the images and his eufy account, Moore found that the images remained on eufy's AWS servers.
 This led to several sponsored entities, such as YouTube channel Linus Tech Tips, dropping Anker as a sponsor.
 In December 2022, The Verge reported that eufy had drastically changed its "privacy commitment" page, removing many of their previous statements on the privacy aspects of its cameras.

 Since 2023, Anker has recalled multiple models of their power banks due to posing a fire hazard.
 In June 2025, Anker provided a voluntary recall for five models of their PowerCore power banks due to a potential manufacturing issue involving lithium-ion battery cells supplied by a single vendor.
 The U.S. Consumer Product Safety Commission provided an update in September 2025, stating the firm received 33 reports of fire and explosion incidents and that about 481,000 units were affected.

-In September 2025, John Moolenaar, the chair of the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, asked the U.S. Department of Commerce to investigate Anker for potential security risks and tariff evasion.
+In September 2025, John Moolenaar, the chair of the House Select Committee on China, asked the U.S. Department of Commerce to investigate Anker for potential security risks and tariff evasion.